Standard Poker Chip Values and Colors

 Green, blue, red, and black poker chips on a green felt

 One of the hardest parts of running a home game is setting the poker chip value for your Texas Hold’em game.
-Even if you splash out on a numbered chipset, you may find that the numbers won’t apply to the type of game you want to host.
+Even if you invest in a numbered chipset, you may find that the numbers won’t apply to the type of game you want to host.

-The best way to assign value to your chips is to use the common color scheme used by casinos, as some players may already be familiar with the general concept.
-This means you want to use the white chips as your lowest valued chip, then the red chips, then green, then black, then blue/purple.
+The best way to assign value to your chips is to use the standardized color scheme used by casinos, as some players may already be familiar with the general concept.
+This means designating the white chips as your lowest value, followed by red, green, black, and blue/purple chips.

 Home Game Poker Chip Color Values